 Embrace the rough edges

-When someone DM’s me asking “Ana, where’s your smile?”.
-Perhaps they assume that there is something wrong, perhaps they assume I’m not happy.
+When someone DM’s me asking “Ana, where’s your smile?” because I posted I’m serious AF in a particular photo perhaps they assume that there is something wrong with me, perhaps they assume I’m not happy.
 I can’t be bothered to answer.
 Happiness is not the point.
 Not on Instagram, not in life.
 It took me time to figure out this simple truth.
 Or to surrender to it, to be more exact.
 I don’t feel like smiling all the time, nor do I think I should.
 I want my experience of the world to be larger than that.
-And I also want to have fun and be able to play with my status quo on my own account.
-Getting through the day is an heroic enough task, at times.
-At times of existential pain – where do we come from, where do we go to, etc. At times of heartbreak, and loss of loved ones, and of financial uncertainty, and also when we lose touch with a drive or a purpose of some sort.
-Plus at times of greedy companies and self-serving politicians, and social injustice, and climate change.
-And fucking PMS, and chronic illness, and cancer.
+And I also want to have fun and be able to play with the status quo on my own account.
+Getting through the day is a heroic enough task, at times.
+At times of existential pain, at times of heartbreak, and loss of loved ones, and of financial uncertainty, and also when we lose touch with a drive or a purpose of some sort.
+Plus, at times of greedy companies and self-serving politicians, and social injustice, and climate change.
+And freaking PMS, and chronic illness, and cancer.
 Speaking of which, I have to go take care of something.
 It’s not going to be quick, nor comfortable, and perhaps I’ll share parts of the journey with you.
 And I’ll do it the same way that I share the parties, and the food, and the travels and the joy and the awesomeness.
 But that’s the subject for the next chapter.